-We offer three different techniques for eyebrow procedures.
-Microblading, Soft Powder-Filled or a combination of Strokes & Powder-fill.
+We offer several different techniques for eyebrow procedures.
+Microblading, Soft Powder-Filled, Ombre or a combination of Strokes & Powder-fill.
 Microblading comes with it's own unique set of criteria which will help to determine whether you are a candidate for it or not.
 If not, rest assured that Soft Powder-Filled Eyebrows or a combination of Strokes & Powder-Fill techniques are also just as beautiful and natural as microblading.
-We specialize in each one of the three techniques.
+We specialize in each one of the different techniques.
 MICROBLADING CRITERIA: The following list of conditions and/or situations are contraindicated for microblading and will determine whether or not you are a candidate:

 Eczema (in the eyebrow area)

 Keratosis Pilaris (in the eyebrow area)

 Dermatitis (itchy and flaky skin in the eyebrow area)

 Botox (must wait 3 weeks following botox if in brow area)